15 Ways Retirees Can Work From Home and Make Extra Cash in 2023

 Good if you: Are computer savvy and have excellent grammar, writing, spelling and reading skills.

 Average Pay: $11.71-$35.62/hour

 Where to look: Proofreading Pal, Cambridge Proofreading

 What you’d do: Enter information into a database, create spreadsheets, verify information.

 Good if you: Are detail oriented, computer savvy, a fast typer and have good pattern recognition.
 Also need a good internet connection.

 The Penny Hoarder contributor JoEllen Schilke writes on lifestyle and culture topics.
 She is the former owner of a coffee shop in St.Petersburg, Florida, and has hosted an arts show on WMNF community radio for nearly 30 years.
-Reporting from former contributor Kelly Gurnett is included in this post.
+Reporting from contributor Lauren Richardson and former contributor Kelly Gurnett is included in this post.